StThomas-SEIS660/2015-Feb/Lab-02-Instructions.md

 Vagrant is already installed on the SEIS660 course server, but you need to take a few steps before you can use it.
 Assuming you have .ssh configured and have logged in, you should find yourself in your default directory.

 Note, in the following instructions when you see teststu1, substitute your user id.
-What you should type appears in blue.
-Things especially to notice are in {==yellow==}.

 Do not type the "$" symbol - this represents the command prompt you see when you log into Linux.
 It may also be a "#" or have some directory information in front of it, e.g.